 Being in a new location (new apartment, new city or state, or just a new college) can be an adjustment.
 Getting comfortable with your surroundings can be tricky, but definitely doable.

 - Create a study spot.
-Whether that’s at the library, at the Summit Grill, or at a desk in your house, creating a dedicated study place can help get you into homework and study mode and block out other distractions.
+Whether that’s at the library, or at a desk in your house, creating a dedicated study place can help get you into homework and study mode and block out other distractions.

 - Explore your new surroundings.
 Being in downtown Salt Lake for school offers a lot of neat places and opportunities.
 Look online for new places nearby to check out, or just go for a walk.
 Ask others about their favorite places to eat or hang out and give them a try.
 And if you don’t live near the school, do this in your own neighborhood, too!

 - Establish a new routine.
 This can be a great time to set a schedule that works for you.
 If you’re a morning person, take classes in the morning.
 If you’re a night person, you may prefer afternoon and evening classes.
 Make sure to also schedule in enough time for sleep and exercise, as physical health is really important, too!